AtomSurf : Surface Representation for Learning on Protein Structures: Results

-To visualize the predictions of our binding site model, we display the interaction probability predicted by our model across two protein surfaces, a homodimer and a heterodimer, an plot the results in \cref{fig:qualitative}.
+\paragraph{Visualization of our predictions} We display the interaction probability predicted by our model across two protein surfaces, a homodimer and a heterodimer, and plot the results in \cref{fig:qualitative}.
 Despite minor prediction errors, such as the misidentification of residues in the lower region of \texttt{3dbh}, our results clearly show that the model effectively identifies binding sites on proteins.

-\paragraph*{Learned time analysis} In the supplementary (Figures \ref{sup:fig:scale} and \ref{sup:fig:times}) we provide visualizations showing both the relation between the effective receptive field and diffusion times, as well as the distribution of learned times on the MSP task.
+\paragraph{Learned time analysis} In the Supplementary Fig. \ref{sup:fig:scale} and \ref{sup:fig:times}, we provide visualizations showing both the relation between the effective receptive field and diffusion times, as well as the distribution of learned times on the MSP task.
 These visualizations demonstrate that long-range communication enabled by learned diffusion is indeed useful, and can contribute to overall performance, thus shedding light on the relative strengths of surface-based learning.

 \paragraph{Assessment of the reproducibility} Supplementary \cref{sup:tab:stderr} shows the standard error of our estimate of the mean performance of \aspp, assessing its reproducibility and the significance of its difference.
 Across tasks, the performance gap is higher than the standard error.